astral-sh/ruff/docs/faq.md

 By default, no `convention` is set, and so the enabled rules are determined by the `select` setting alone.

-## What is the "nursery"?
+## What is preview mode?

-The "nursery" is a collection of newer rules that are considered experimental or unstable.
+Preview mode enables a collection of newer rules and fixes that are considered experimental or unstable.

-If a rule is marked as part of the "nursery", it can only be enabled via direct selection.
+If a rule is marked as preview, it can only be enabled via direct selection or the `--preview` flag.
 For example, consider a hypothetical rule, `HYP001`.
-If `HYP001` were included in the "nursery", it could be enabled by adding the following to your `pyproject.toml`:
+If `HYP001` were in preview, it could be enabled by adding the following to your `pyproject.toml`:

 ```toml
 [tool.ruff]